ShrutiPatil2223/Student-Management-System/README.md

 ## 8. Unit tests

 I have imported unittest module for unit testing.
-Asserting method used to check whether actual value from database with the expected values are equal or not.
+Asserting method is used to check whether actual value from database and the expected values are equal or not.
 I have written 2 small unit tests.
 They are both based on CRUD Operation.

 1. Creating a new student.